 It is very important to inform yourself about the signs and symptoms of diabetes.
 According to the American Diabetes Association (ADA), over 34 million people have diabetes in the United States, and 1.5 million Americans die every year as a result.

 Symptoms of diabetes will vary from person to person.
-A new diabetic may experience multiple symptoms at the same time.
+Any diabetic, including a new diabetic may experience multiple symptoms at the same time.
 It is extremely important to address your symptoms right away.
 Early detection may prevent serious consequences.

 Symptoms May Include:

-Blurred vision is a common symptom in people who have elevated blood sugars over a long period of time.
-Eventually, fluid from the body is pulled into the lens, causing it to swell.
+Blurred vision is a common symptom in people who have hyperglycemia (elevated blood sugars)) over a long period of time.
+Eventually, fluid from the body is pulled into the lens, causing it to swell and distort vision.

 Once blood glucose levels are better controlled, it will take about six weeks for the swelling to go away, and your vision to clear.
 Be advised that you should not get new glasses during this time.
 With improved blood glucose control, your vision will return to baseline.

-This is a very important reason why I’ll people with diabetes should get an annual, dilated eye exam.
+This is a very important reason why all people with diabetes should get an annual, dilated eye exam.
 Your ophthalmologist will be able to see diabetic changes in your eyes.

 Too much sugar in your blood forces your kidneys to work harder.
-The kidneys were processed the sugar in your blood, but when your kidneys are not working to their full potential, glucose will be eliminated in your urine.
+The kidneys process the sugar in your blood, but when your kidneys are not working to their full potential, glucose will be eliminated in your urine.